Free solar panel cost estimator

 Net of the installation cost, with yearly panel degradation applied.

-How the estimate works
+How the solar estimate works

 The calculator starts with your solar system size and average peak sun hours, then applies a real-world performance ratio.
 It splits generated energy between self-used solar power and exported solar power.
-Savings are based on the electricity you avoid buying plus any export tariff earnings.

 Annual production = system kW × sun hours × 365 × performance ratio